 Jennifer Kent returns with this “rigorous, merciless” take on revenge myths, and The lens of white supremacy and violent patriarchy is reflected in Hollywood westerns. from the writer and filmmaker of the horrific “The Babadook.”

 After a terrible assault by a strong commander, Aisling Franciosi plays an Irish woman in 19th-century Tasmania who embarks on a maybe ill-advised battle for justice.
-However, such a synopsis makes “The Nightingale” sounds like a simple tale of good vs. evil; Kent confuses her characters at every turn, making us wonder which side we’re on.
-It’s a long, nasty, challenging film, but an unquestionably powerful one.
+However, such a synopsis makes “The Nightingale” sound like a simple tale of good vs. evil; Kent confuses her characters at every turn, making us wonder which side we’re on.
+It’s a long, nasty, and challenging film, but an unquestionably powerful one.

 Critical Analysis!